-Any staff member who has a concern about a child's welfare should follow the referral processes set out in paragraphs 21-27 of the Keeping Children Safe in Education guidance which should be reflected in the schools safeguarding policy.
+Any staff member who has a concern about a child's welfare should follow the referral processes set out in Keeping Children Safe in Education guidance which should be reflected in the school's Child Protection and Safeguarding Policy.
 Staff may be required to support social workers and other agencies following any referral.

-The Teachers' Standards 2012 state that teachers, including headteachers, should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties.
+The Teachers' Standards 2012 state that teachers, including headteachers, should 'safeguard children's wellbeing' and 'uphold public trust in the profession and maintain high standards of ethics and behaviour, within and outside school' as part of their professional duties.